UPS Foundation Professor of Gerontology, Policy and Planning

 MCP, Harvard University, 1971

-Jon Pynoos, PhD, is the UPS Foundation Professor of Gerontology, Policy and Planning at the Andrus Gerontology Center of the University of Southern California.
-He is also Director of the National Resource Center on Supportive Housing and Home Modification, and Co-Director of the Fall Prevention Center of Excellence which is funded primarily by the Archstone Foundation.
+Jon Pynoos, PhD, is the UPS Foundation Professor of Gerontology, Policy and Planning at the USC Leonard Davis School of Gerontology.
+He is also Director of the Fall Prevention Center of Excellence.

 Pynoos has been awarded both Guggenheim and Fulbright Fellowships.
 Before moving to USC in 1979, Pynoos was Director of an Area Agency on Aging/Home Care Corporation in Massachusetts that provided a range of services to keep older persons out of institutional settings.
 He holds undergraduate, Master’s and PhD degrees from Harvard University where he graduated Magna cum Laude.